pyladies/global-conference/content/about/_index.md

 ## The Event

-PyLadies Conference (PyLadiesCon) is the first Pyladies conference held– an exciting online and FREE event dedicated to empowerment, learning, and diversity within the Python community! 🎉
+PyLadies Conference (PyLadiesCon) is the second Pyladies conference held– an exciting online and FREE event dedicated to empowerment, learning, and diversity within the Python community! 🎉

 🗓️ Date: December 6th-8th

 At PyLadiesCon, we're bringing the Python world right to your doorstep.
-Make sure to mark your calendars for the first weekend of December as we embark on a two-day journey that promises to be unforgettable.
+Make sure to mark your calendars for the second weekend of December as we embark on a two-day journey that promises to be unforgettable.